 Other Types of Scratching Posts

-When you’re looking for a something your cat can scratch you’ll find a lot of different materials and styles available.
-Some of the best materials for these types of cat scratchers are listed above, however, the best thing to do when choosing one is to try them out and see what your cat prefers.
-After all this is about what the cat likes to scratch, not what we like.
+When you’re looking for something your cat can scratch, you’ll find many different materials and styles available.
+Some of the best materials for these types of cat scratchers are listed above; however, the best thing to do when choosing one is to try them out and see what your cat prefers.
+After all, this is about what the cat likes to scratch, not what we like.

-You can find different fabrics available and the styles are not always in post form.
-Some of the different posts you can find are flat, on the ground scratchers, and some are those that can be leaned against a wall.
+You can find different fabrics available, and the styles are not always in post form.
+Some of the different posts you can find are flat, on-the-ground scratchers, and some can be leaned against a wall.
 You’ll even find most cat trees come with more than one place for your cat to sink their claws into like these.
-Overall you want to find the one that works best for you and your cat.
+Overall, you want to find the one that works best for you and your cat.

 Is De-clawing A Cat A Good Option?

-Now that we have given you a sample of the scratching posts that are best for your cat we will provide the reasons why.
-Many cat owners believe that a solution to unwanted clawing is to declaw your cat as opposed to getting rid of the cat; this could not be further from the truth.
-All cat owners know that cats have claws and nails and they are apt to scratch furniture well before they bring them into their home.
+Now that we have given you a sample of the best scratching posts for your cat, we will explain why.
+Many cat owners believe that a solution to unwanted clawing is to declaw your cat instead of getting rid of the cat; this could not be further from the truth.
+All cat owners know that cats have claws and nails, and they are apt to scratch furniture well before they bring them into their home.

-If you ask any veterinarian the dangers and procedures involved in declawing a cat they will tell you the truth.
-The truth is this is one of the most painful procedures you can put a cat through with long term effects on not only the cats body but their mindset and doing this can create other issues that were not present before the cat was declawed.
+If you ask any veterinarian about the dangers and procedures involved in declawing a cat, they will tell you the truth.
+The truth is this is one of the most painful procedures you can put a cat through with long-term effects on not only the cat’s body but their mindset, and doing this can create other issues that were not present before the cat was declawed.

-This is why it is very important to seek other alternatives that are safe and effective for your cat.
-We never want to see you or your cat in pain or threatened in any way and this is why we have provided you with the means to keep your cat’s best interests at heart.
-We also don’t want to see them lose a home because of their claws so we provided this resource to STOP that from happening and let you know some of the alternatives that actually work!
+This is why it is essential to seek other alternatives that are safe and effective for your cat.
+We never want to see you or your cat in pain or threatened in any way, and this is why we have provided you with the means to keep your cat’s best interests at heart.
+However, we also don’t want to see them lose a home because of their claws, so we provided this resource to STOP that from happening and let you know some of the alternatives that work!

-Cats use their claws in nature for climbing, running, eating, and most importantly defense.
-If an indoor or outdoor cat were to ever get out and need to defend themselves they would not be able to do so without their claws, they would be defenseless and vulnerable.
-This is why we need to protect our cats by providing them the things they need so there is no need to put them through this suffering.
-Your cats will thank you with their love and affection.
+Cats use their claws in nature to climb, run, eat, and, most importantly, defense.
+If an indoor or outdoor cat were ever to get out and need to defend themselves, they would not be able to do so without their claws; they would be defenseless and vulnerable.
+This is why we need to protect our cats by providing them the things they need, so there is no need to put them through this suffering.
+Your cats will thank you with love and affection.

-The bottom line here is to find the one that is best for your cat and allows them to get satisfaction they need out of it.
-Good luck and most of all enjoy your cat!
+The bottom line here is to find the best for your cat and allow them to get the satisfaction they need out of it.
+Good luck, and most of all, enjoy your cat!